 The Unitarian Universalist Society (UUS) is a community that thrives on the participation of its members in all age groups and family situations.
-Therefore, UUS provides childcare to enable parent(s)/guardian(s) with young children to fully participate in the activities outlined below.
+Therefore, UUS provides childcare to enable parent(s)/guardian(s) with young children to fully participate in activities.

-Approved by Board 10/9/2014
+See Procedures Ministry Held Approved by Board 10/9/2014 Reviewed/Updated/Approved by Board 3/17/2021